Last Updated on November 12, 2022 by Audrey Scott

 Most of our time in Tajikistan was spent in the Pamir Mountains on the border with Afghanistan.
 We began our journey across the Pamir Highway in Osh, Kyrgyzstan, which we highly recommend for a view of Peak Lenin (7135 meters or 23406 feet) on the way to the border.

-To visit the Pamir Mountains, you have to get a GBAO permit at the same time you apply for your visa.
-When we did this at the Tajik Embassy in Kyrgyzstan it was a rather easy process.
+To visit the Pamir Mountains, you must apply for a GBAO permit at the same time you apply for your visa.
+It's now available online as an e-visa these days which simplifies the process greatly.

 Tajik Air Over the Pamir Mountains

-Easily the most frightening and stunning flight we’ve ever been on.
-In an unpressurized plane where person and bag has been weighed before takeoff, we flew through (not over, through) the on the way from Khorog in the Pamir Mountains to Tajikistan’s capital city of Dushanbe.
+Among the most frightening and stunning flight we’ve ever experienced.
+In an unpressurized plane where person and bag has been weighed before takeoff, we flew through (not over, through) the Pamir Mountains on the way from Khorog, Tajikistan to the country's capital city of Dushanbe.

-Once you get to Dushanbe, we recommend spending time in the fresh markets – people are incredibly friendly and curious.
+Once you arrive in Dushanbe, we recommend spending time in the city's fresh markets where people are incredibly friendly and curious.

 More reading and video: Badakhshani Express: Scraping the Pamir Mountains with Tajik Air